 (a) Please cite any relevant document(s) (e.g. assessments, gap analysis, reports of other international and regional review mechanisms, policy studies, etc.).

-(Has your country adopted a national strategy or action plan to enhance national firearms control, or to counter illicit manufacturing of and illicit trafficking in firearms, or to implement relevant regional or international instruments in this field?
+(Chair’s proposal: delete; Canada – delete entire question) Has your country adopted a national strategy or action plan to enhance national firearms control, or to counter illicit manufacturing of and illicit trafficking in firearms, or to implement relevant regional or international instruments in this field?

 Yes No